 Below is an example of a video carousel that appears on a search results page.

-Of course, it is worth noting that this will all depend on your persona and the industry that you are operating within.
-As mentioned above, in an industry that is not yet saturated with content (such as manufacturing, for example), the standard playbook may work perfectly well.
+Of course, it is worth noting that these new forms of content will all depend on your persona and the industry that you are operating within.

 3. New Ways of Engaging Your Visitors